necipulusoy/github/lesson-3.md

 ---

-# Working with Team & Resolve Conflict
+## Team Workflow and Conflict Resolution

-> Scenario: Ali and Veli work on the same repository.
-They each have separate tasks but both need to edit the shared `Dockerfile`.
-This will cause a conflict that must be resolved.
+> Scenario: Ali and Veli both branch from the same `dev` commit.
+Ali merges first.
+Veli continues on the older base, so his pull request later conflicts with `Dockerfile`.

-## Setup (before Ali and Veli start)
+### Setup (before Ali and Veli start)

 1. In the remote repository UI, create a `Dockerfile` in the `dev` branch:
     - Go to **Source** → select `dev` branch → **Add file**